juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

    In this screen all dynamic fields has the prefix ``DynamicField_`` as in ``DynamicField_Title``.
 Do not confuse with the field ``Title`` that is the ticket title.

 .. figure:: images/process-management-book-ordering-04-user-task-activity-dialog-fields.png
-   :alt: Book Ordering - Add User Task Activity Dialog Fields
+   :alt: Book Ordering - Add Activity Dialog Fields

-   Book Ordering - Add User Task Activity Dialog Fields
+   Book Ordering - Add Activity Dialog Fields

 As soon as the fields are dropped into the *Assigned Fields* pool another popup screen is shown with some details about the field.
 We will leave the default options and only for ``Article`` fields we should make sure that the *Communication Channel* field is set to *OTOBO* and that the *Is visible for customer* is not checked.

  .. figure:: images/process-management-book-ordering-05-user-task-activity-dialog-fields-edit.png
-   :alt: Book Ordering - Edit User Task Activity Dialog Fields
+   :alt: Book Ordering - Edit Activity Dialog Fields

-   Book Ordering - Edit User Task Activity Dialog Fields
+   Book Ordering - Edit Activity Dialog Fields

 After all fields are filled in, click on the *Save and finish* button to save the changes and go back to the process management screen.

-Create the following user task activity dialogs with fields:
+Create the following activity dialogs with fields:

 - *Recording the demand* (already created before)